 These events and Webbs letter prompted Kennedy

-to ask for an especially critical review of the
+to ask for an especially critically review of

-total national space effort.
-The Bureau of the Budget produced
+the total national space effort.
+The Bureau of the Budget

-a 14 November draft report that listed the projected costs
+produced a 14 November draft report that listed the projected

-of the various space programs of the U.S. government through
+costs of the various space programs of the U.S. government

 In November 1962, Time magazine ran another article